ChristopherGLewis/ddo-lite-tools/README.md

 ## Release Notes

+### 3.5.1 - Updates to Paladin and compendium fixes
+Changes:
+    Updates to Paladin spells & Enhancements

+    Compendium 1.7.0
+        * Changed favor points to a permenant footer
+        * Added a font checkbox to show all saga's on small screens
+        * Added The Dryad and the Demigod Raid

 ### 3.5.0 - U50 Updates and addition of Granted Feats
 Changes:
     Updated Enhancements, Feats and Races for u50